cloudfoundry-samples/vertx-vtoons/README.md

 ## Pushing the Application to CloudFoundry

+### Using Gradle

+The CloudFoundry Gradle plugin configuration can be found in the 'build.gradle' file.

+Set your credentials with the -P option when you run gradle cf- commands like this:

+    ./gradlew cf-push -PcfUser=username@email.com -PcfPasswd=secret

+NOTE: You need to pick a different uri for the app since they have to be unique
+      and the current one is already taken.

+### Using 'vmc'

 Since this sample application uses Groovy, no compilation of the application files is required.
 The application files, along with the vert.x distribution can be pushed to CloudFoundry using the `vmc push` command:

     > vmc push vtoons